Mohamed-Abdelsatar/Olist_Pipeline/README.md

 13- Which sellers have the highest order volumes?
 14- What is the average seller rating?
 15- What is the average review score for products across categories?
-- For any questions, don’t hesitate to use our slack channel to ask for help

-### Deliverables:
-- Architecture diagram (ERD)
-- Project documentation
-- Final presentation